 This document defines the procedures of a PoC Client and a PoC Server when using multicast/broadcast access technology in a Push to talk over Cellular (PoC) session to distribute Media.

-Example detailed signaling flows for the reference points POC-1, POC-2, POC-3, POC-16 and POC-17 defined in [OMA-POC-AD] are included in appendix C "Examples of signalling flows".
+Example detailed signaling flows for the reference points POC-1, POC-2, POC-3, POC-16 and POC-17 defined in [OMA-PCPS-AD] are included in appendix C "Examples of signalling flows".

-This Multicast specification is based on the procedures specified in [OMA-PoC-SD].
+This Multicast specification is based on the procedures specified in [OMA-PCPS-SD].

-The SIP Session handling, such as SIP Session establishment and release are described in [OMA-POC-CP].
+The SIP Session handling, such as SIP Session establishment and release are described in [OMA-PCPS-CP].

-Signalling procedures for Multicast PoC over the PoC-3 are partly described in this document and partly described in [OMA-POC-UP].
+Signalling procedures for Multicast PoC over the PoC-3 are partly described in this document and partly described in [OMA-PCPS-UP].

 References